Dedicated hosting service: Bandwidth pooling

 One of the reasons for choosing to outsource dedicated servers is the availability of high powered networks from multiple providers.
 As dedicated server providers utilize massive amounts of bandwidth, they are able to secure lower volume based pricing to include a multi-provider blend of bandwidth.
 To achieve the same type of network without a multi-provider blend of bandwidth, a large investment in core routers, long term contracts, and expensive monthly bills would need to be in place.
 The expenses needed to develop a network without a multi-provider blend of bandwidth does not make sense economically for hosting providers.

 Many dedicated server providers include a service level agreement based on network up-time.
 Some dedicated server hosting providers offer a 100% up-time guarantee on their network.
 By securing multiple vendors for connectivity and using redundant hardware, providers are able to guarantee higher up-times; usually between 99 and 100% up-time if they are a higher quality provider.
 One aspect of higher quality providers is they are most likely to be multi-homed across multiple quality up-link providers, which in turn, provides significant redundancy in the event one goes down in addition to potentially improved routes to destinations.

 Bandwidth consumption over the last several years has shifted from a per megabit usage model to a per gigabyte usage model.
 Bandwidth was traditionally measured inline speed access that included the ability to purchase needed megabits at a given monthly cost.
 As the shared hosting model developed, the trend towards gigabyte or total bytes transferred, replaced the megabit line speed model so dedicated server providers started offering per gigabyte.

 Management

-Dedicated hosting services primarily differ from managed hosting services in that managed hosting services usually offer more support and other services.
-As such, managed hosting is targeted towards clients with less technical knowledge, whereas dedicated hosting services, or unmanaged hosting services, are suitable for web development and system administrator professionals.
+Dedicated hosting services differ from managed hosting services primarily in the level of administrative support provided.
+Managed hosting typically includes services such as server monitoring, software updates, security management, and technical support, whereas unmanaged dedicated hosting places responsibility for server administration on the customer.
+As a result, managed hosting is generally intended for customers with limited system administration expertise, while unmanaged dedicated hosting is more commonly used by organizations or individuals with the technical resources to manage their own servers.
+The scope of management services varies among providers.

+Hosting platforms such as WordPress.com, for instance, provide hosting infrastructure, security updates, backups, and technical support for websites while abstracting much of the underlying server administration from end users.
+Some platforms also provide integrated e-commerce functionality and developer tools.

 To date, no industry standards have been set to clearly define the management role of dedicated server providers.
 What this means is that each provider will use industry standard terms, but each provider will define them differently.
 For some dedicated server providers, fully managed is defined as having a web based control panel while other providers define it as having dedicated system engineers readily available to handle all server and network related functions of the dedicated server provider.

+Server management

 Server management can include some or all of the following: